rotemmiz/react-native-sample-app-movies/README.md

 # SampleAppMovies
-A standalone port of react-native/SampleAppMovies, for educational purposes This app is being referenced in my medium post: https://medium.com/@rotemmiz/react-native-internals-a-wider-picture-part-1-messagequeue-js-thread-7894a7cba868#.qi3sx9o1a
+A standalone port of react-native/SampleAppMovies, for educational purposes.<br>
+This app is being referenced in my medium post: https://medium.com/@rotemmiz/react-native-internals-a-wider-picture-part-1-messagequeue-js-thread-7894a7cba868#.qi3sx9o1a